LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_loops.md

 Now connect the Loop input port to the ExpressionEvaluator.
 You should now have something that looks like this:

 If you run this (and you certainly can do) it will run through the loop, up to a maximum of ten times per feature, and then finish the workspace.

+What it won’t do is process any data; in other words we’ve set up the looping structure but it’s yet to do anything inside that loop.

+11) Add ListIndexer

+Add a ListIndexer transformer.
+This will fetch the next set of information in the list into the workspace.
+The ListIndexer needs to be connected before the ExpressionEvaluator, with connections from both the AttributeCreator and Loop input object.

+The easiest way to connect this is to drag-connect it to the ExpressionEvaluator input port, like so: